 Established in 1986, the ONCB promotes the highest standards of orthopaedic nursing practice through the development, implementation and coordination of all aspects of certification for orthopaedic nurses.

 The Association of Safe Patient Handling Professionals, Inc. was formed as a non-profit corporation to provide a venue for individuals interested in the science of safe patient handling to share experiences, access education and information, and if they choose, to advance their professional status through a Certification Program based on recognized standards.
 Members of the ASPHP have been instrumental in creating NAON’s Safe Patient Handling and Mobility Course.

 An independent, not-for-profit organization, The Joint Commission accredits and certifies more than 20,500 health care organizations and programs in the United States.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain performance standards.
 NAON has partnered with The Joint Commission to provide education and resources for hospitals seeking certification for their orthopaedic joint replacement, spinal surgery, fracture rehabilitation, and orthopaedic trauma programs.

 The United States Bone and Joint Initiative (USBJI) is the U.S. National Action Network of the Global Bone and Joint Decade, a multi-disciplinary initiative targeting the care of people with musculoskeletal conditions - bone and joint disorders.
-NAON assists USBJI with recruitment of presenters for the Fit To a T program as well as having Marjorie Kulesa, a NAON past president, serving as the USBJI Vice President to provide a voice for nursing at the multidisciplinary table.
+NAON assists USBJI with the recruitment of presenters for the Fit To a T program as well as having Angie Pearce, a NAON past president, serving as a Member-at-Large on the USBJI Board of Directors to provide a voice for nursing at the multidisciplinary table.